Morgan Frost Game Preview: Flyers vs. Red Wings

 Frost Season Stats Insights

-- Frost has recorded two games with a goal scored this season though 19 games played, including multiple goals once.
+- In three of 22 games this year, Frost has scored a goal, and he has one game with multiple goals.

-- In six of 19 games this season, Frost has registered a point, including two games with two or more points.
+- In seven of 22 games this season, Frost has recorded a point, including two games with two or more points.

-- Frost has posted an assist in a game four times this season in 19 games played, including multiple assists once.
+- In four of 22 games this year, Frost has had an assist, including one match with at least two.

-- The implied probability is 43.5% that Frost goes over his points over/under based on the odds.
+- Frost's implied probability to go over his point total is 41.7% based on the odds.

-- There is an implied probability of 27.8% of Frost going over his assist prop bet, considering the moneyline odds.
+- There is a 25.6% chance of Frost having more than 0.5 assists, based on the moneyline odds.

 Sign up for Underdog fantasy today.